 Look at the research “Limitations” section.
 This is where researchers will list the limitations of their study.
-If there is no “Limitations” section.
-If there is no limitation section, mention that the authors didn’t provide any information regarding potential limitations.
+If there is no “Limitations” section, mention that the authors didn’t provide any information regarding potential limitations.

 2. Check the “Introduction” and “Literature Review” sections.